-10.1 AWDL provide website hosting in the majority of cases through OpenHost.
-OpenHost is 100% New Zealand owned and operated, fully DNC, and ICANN accredited.
+10.1 AWDL prefer to provide website hosting for client projects, in the majority of cases this is through OpenHost, or their sister company Umbrella.
+Both Umbrella & OpenHost are 100% New Zealand owned and operated, fully DNC, and ICANN accredited.
 You agree that your contractual relationship is solely with AWDL and not with any web hosting company that we may use.

 11. WordPress Software Updates

 11.1 AWDL take security seriously, and as such all critical WordPress security related software updates will be undertaken automatically and charged for accordingly – irrespective of whether or not you have a support contract.

 11.2 This is also the case for any theme frameworks updates.
 If you have taken over responsibility for your own website updates, it is advised that you do so in a timely manor – no less than monthly.
 Any issues arising from your failure to do so may result in support charges to rectify the situation.